-Tubal ligation is super safe, and very few people have complications.
+Tubal ligation (aka sterilization) is super safe, and very few people have complications.
 But like all medical procedures, there are possible risks.

 In general, vasectomy (also called male sterilization) is an easier procedure and has fewer risks than female sterilization.

-Sterilization is meant to be permanent, so it usually can’t be undone.
+Sterilization procedures like tubal ligation are meant to be permanent, so it usually can’t be undone.

 It’s sometimes possible to reverse a tubal ligation procedure, or use IVF (in-vitro fertilization) to get pregnant after sterilization, but there are no guarantees — you may still not be able to get pregnant.
-Sterilization reversal is a complicated surgery, and it can be very expensive.
+Tubal ligation reversal is a complicated surgery, and it can be very expensive.

 Whether or not sterilization reversal works depends on things like when the procedure was done, how it healed, and the type of sterilization you got.